caithmac/upsc-digitalgarden/src/site/notes/UPSC/Liberalism.md

 2. It prohibits all discrimination based on gender, religion, birth or any identity
 3. It supports a system of formal equality
 4. Classical Liberalism supports that there is contractual relationship between an individual and a state.
-5. Function of state is limited that is only to maintain law and order and implement agreements done by citizens thus it supports mininmal state.
+5. Function of state is limited that is only to maintain law and order and implement agreements done by citizens thus it supports minimal state.
 6. Firmly believes state is an instrument that comes into existence by mutual consent for protection and implementation of liberty, freedom and formal equality.
 7. Classical Liberals support government who rule the least.